 What are Product Metrics?

-Product metrics are data that capture how customers or users interact with your digital app or product, and how those interactions affect your business.
-They’re used by product, marketing, customer success, finance, and analytics teams to get insight into the success of a product or website.
+Product metrics are data that capture the ways customers or users interact with your digital app or product, and show how those interactions affect your business.
+They’re used by product, marketing, customer success, and analytics teams to get insight into the success of a product or website.

 Depending on their goals, companies may use product metrics to: